Your Prescription Drug Costs Depend on Where You Live and Who's Paying

 The national $1,563 average hides state variation we can't measure for these 95 million Americans.

-What Drives These Diferences
+What Drives These Differences

 Medicare Part D operates under federal rules, but states influence drug costs through supplemental programs, pharmacy networks and market conditions.
-Even within the same coverage category, geography creates cost differences.

 Medicare beneficiaries in Alaska pay $254 annually out-of-pocket for Part D drugs.
 Those in North Dakota pay $506, more than double.
-Both have Medicare Part D, but state-level factors create a $252 annual difference.
+Both have Medicare Part D, but state-level factors produce a $252 annual difference.

 Methodology